Elastic and Kibana Install (Windows)

 ((Get-Content -path $Filename -Raw) -replace '#elasticsearch.ssl.verificationMode: full','elasticsearch.ssl.verificationMode: none') | Set-Content -Path $Filename

-Within each console select Ctrl + C.
+Within each console press Ctrl + C to end the session.

 Install Elastic Service